Chisanan232/PyMock-Server/README-DOCKER.md

 ## Environment variables

-When you set up a **_PyMock-API_** instance by Docker, you can pass one or more environment variables to set its settings.
+When you set up a **_PyMock-Server_** instance by Docker, you can pass one or more environment variables to set its settings.

 `CONFIG_PATH`